Debiased Noise Editing on Foundation Models for Fair Medical Image Classification: Experiement

 \subsection{Settings}

 \textbf{Dataset.} To demonstrate the generalizability of \imgedit{}. we adopt the CheXpert dataset \cite{irvin2019chexpert}, a chest X-ray dataset with multiple disease labels, to predict the binary label for \textit{Pleural Effusion}, \textit{Pneumonia} and \textit{Edema} individually in chest radiographs.
 All the ablation studies are performed on \textit{Pleural Effusion} classification task for space limit.
 We take gender bias (male and female) as an example due to its broad impact on society and medical imaging analysis.
 To demonstrate the effectiveness of bias mitigation methods, we follow~\cite{deng2023fairness} to amplify the training data bias for each disease by (1) firstly dividing the data into different groups according to the SA; (2) secondly calculating the positive rate of each subgroup; (3) sampling subsets from the original training dataset and increase each subgroup's bias gap (more positive sample in a subgroup).
 Then, we sample testing data with the same procedure, but achieve an equal subgroup bias gap.
+The detailed data distribution is shown in Table~\ref{tab:combined-distribution} in App.~\ref{app:data}.

 \textbf{Evaluation metrics.} We use the classification accuracy to evaluate the utility of classifiers on the test set.
 To measure fairness, we employ \textit{equal opportunity (EO)}~\cite{hardt2016equality} and \textit{disparate impact (DI)}~\cite{lipton2018does} metrics.
 EO aims to ensure equitable prediction probabilities across different groups, defined by the sensitive attribute $a^j$, for a given class $y^j$.
 It quantifies the disparity in true positive rates between groups: $\text{EO}_{Y=y_1} = P(\hat{Y} = y^1 | Y = y^1, A = a^1) - P(\hat{Y} = y^1 | Y = y^1, A = a^2)$, where a smaller gap signifies greater equality of opportunity.
 DI evaluates the presence of indirect discrimination by measuring the ratio of positive predictions across different groups: $\text{DI} = \frac{P(\hat{Y} = 1 | A = a^1)}{P(\hat{Y} = 1 | A = a^2)}$.
 DI closing to 1 indicates the minimal disparity in positive prediction rates between the groups.
 To align with EO metric, we employ the $|1-\textsc{DI}|$ to quantify the fairness in percentage, with smaller values denoting greater fairness.